andistoll/coincidence_detection_and_integration_behavior_in_SNNs/README.md

 # Coincidence Detection and Integration Behavior in Spiking Neural Networks

 This repository contains the code generated during the study "Coincidence Detection and Integration Behavior in Spiking Neural Networks".
-It is currently under review.
+The paper currently is under review.

 ## Analysis